exerro/Sheets/docs/View.md

 - Sets the ID of the view.

-`setTheme( Theme theme, boolean children = false )`
+`setStyle( Style style, boolean children = false )`

-- Sets the theme of the view.
+- Sets the style of the view.
-- If `children` is true, it will set all child themes too.
+- If `children` is true, it will set all child styles too.

 `setCursorBlink( number x, number y, number colour = GREY )` returns `self`